 The United States established diplomatic relations with Peru in 1827, six years after Peru’s independence from Spain.
-The United States and Peru enjoy a strategic partnership based on the shared values and interests of democracy, security, mutually beneficial trade, and human rights.
-The United States partners with Peru in support of Peru’s aspirations for regional and global leadership, and to continue the fight against transnational criminal organizations, promote economic opportunities for U.S. businesses, and strengthen citizen safety and security.
-Vice President Mike Pence attended the 2018 Summit of the Americas, which was hosted in Lima.
+The United States and Peru enjoy a strategic partnership based on the shared values and interests of democracy, human rights, security, and mutually beneficial trade.
+The United States partners with Peru in its aspirations to be a regional leader, to promote economic opportunities for U.S. businesses, to strengthen citizen safety and security, and to combat transnational criminal organizations.

-Since 2006, the Department of Defense Southern Command, through its Humanitarian Assistance Program, has invested over $44 million in 277 projects in Peru including the construction of 15 Regional Emergency Operations Centers.
-At the request of the Peruvian government, the U.S. State Department and U.S. Agency for International Development have provided more than $13 million to support humanitarian assistance efforts in Peru in response to the continuing influx of Venezuelan refugees and migrants.
+Since 2006, the Department of Defense Southern Command, through its Humanitarian Assistance Program, has invested more than $54.8 million in 287 projects in Peru including the construction of 18 Regional Emergency Operations Centers.

 Bilateral Economic Relations

-Economic and commercial ties have deepened with the 2009 entry into force of the U.S.-Peru Trade Promotion Agreement (PTPA), a cornerstone of the bilateral relationship.
+Economic and commercial ties deepened with the 2009 entry into force of the U.S.-Peru Trade Promotion Agreement (PTPA), a cornerstone of the bilateral relationship.
 The PTPA sets high standards for both countries on market access, investment safeguards, intellectual property rights, and environmental and labor rights protections.
-Two-way trade in goods between the United States and Peru has increased from $9.1 billion in 2009 to $17.5 billion in 2018, driving growth and employment in both countries.
-Two-way agricultural trade more than doubled since implementation of the PTPA, from $1.3 billion in 2009 to $3.9 billion in calendar year (CY) 2018.
-U.S. food and agricultural exports to Peru grew from $530 million in CY 2009 to more than $1 billion in 2016.
-The number of U.S. citizen visitors to Peru increased 40 percent in the last five years and now exceeds 570,000 per year.
-Approximately 3,200 Peruvian students study in the United States each year.
+Two-way trade in goods between the United States and Peru increased from $9.1 billion in 2009 to $22.2 billion in 2022, driving growth and employment in both countries.
+Bilateral food and agricultural trade jumped from $1.5 billion in 2009 to $5.4 billion in 2022 – an increase of 260 percent.

 Peru’s Membership in International Organizations

-Peru and the United States belong to a number of the same international organizations, including the United Nations, Organization of American States, Asia-Pacific Economic Cooperation forum, International Monetary Fund, World Bank, and World Trade Organization.
+Peru and the United States belong to several of the same international organizations, including the United Nations, Organization of American States, Asia-Pacific Economic Cooperation, International Monetary Fund, World Bank, and World Trade Organization.